alester77/Get-Weather/README.md

 ## Credits
 Thank you to my DU professor and TAs.
 Thank you to my fellow students for asking and answering questions.
 I used the Open Weather API and they had great documentation.
-MDN and W3Schools was very helpful as well as stackOverflow when I need additional questions answered.
+MDN and W3Schools was very helpful as well as stackOverflow when I need additional questions answered, particularly when displaying the weather icons as images.

 Deployed Site: https://alester77.github.io/Get-Weather/